 Our Centre manages the inter-disciplinary PhD program in decision sciences (Decision, Risk and Financial Sciences).
 The program includes a two-year coursework phase plus three to four years of doctoral research.
 All students are fully funded by a scholarship.
 We also offer a joint PhD program with the University of Bonn (Germany) in decision-neuroscience and computational psychiatry.

 We conduct most of our behavioural experiments in the Faculty of Business and Economics Experimental Research Facility.
 The state-of-the-art facility accommodates experiments with individual participants as well as small and large groups (for example, for markets experiments).
-It provides eye-tracking as well as psychophysiology testing equipment.
+It provides eye-tracking, psychophysiology and VR testing equipment.
 We use the 7 Tesla MRI system at the Melbourne Brain Centre and have access to various 3 Tesla MRI systems in the nearby Parkville Medical Precinct, one of the world's largest precincts for medical research.

 We offer teaching at undergraduate, graduate and doctoral level.
 The core aim of our teaching is to equip students with critical-thinking and problem-solving skills.
 Our teaching is heavily research-driven, inter-disciplinary and technology-based.
 Many of our subjects involve experiential learning.